cockroachdb/docs/v19.2/vectorized-execution.md

 By default, vectorized execution is enabled in CockroachDB for [all operations that are guaranteed to execute in memory](#disk-spilling-operations), on tables with [supported data types](#supported-data-types).

-You can turn vectorized execution on or off for all operations with the `sql.defaults.vectorize` [cluster setting](cluster-settings.html) or the `vectorize` [session variable](set-vars.html).
-The following options are supported for both the cluster setting and session variable:
+You can turn vectorized execution on or off for all operations in the current session with the `vectorize` [session variable](set-vars.html).
+The following options are supported:

 Option | Description
 ----------|------------
 `auto` | Instructs CockroachDB to use the vectorized execution engine on operations that always execute in memory, without the need to spill intermediate results to disk.<br><br>**Default:** `vectorize=auto`
 `experimental_on` | Turns on vectorized execution for all operations.
-We do not recommend using this setting in production environments, as it can lead to memory issues.<br/>See [Known Limitations](#known-limitations) for more information.
+We do not recommend using this option in production environments, as it can lead to memory issues.<br/>See [Known Limitations](#known-limitations) for more information.
 `off` | Turns off vectorized execution for all operations.

-For information about configuring cluster settings, see [Cluster Settings](cluster-settings.html).<br>For information about setting session variables, see [`SET` &lt;session variable&gt;](set-vars.html).
+For information about setting session variables, see [`SET` &lt;session variable&gt;](set-vars.html).

 {{site.data.alerts.callout_success}}
 To see if CockroachDB will use the vectorized execution engine for a query, run a simple [`EXPLAIN`](explain.html) statement on the query.
-If the `vectorize` property is `true`, the query will be executed with the vectorized engine.
+If `vectorize` is `true`, the query will be executed with the vectorized engine.
 If it is `false`, the row-oriented execution engine is used instead.
 {{site.data.alerts.end}}

 ### Setting the row threshold for vectorized execution